 -The Millennial Noise

-Their particular brand of vital, intense rock and roll has drawn comparisons to artists as varied as Foo Fighters, Muse, Kings Of Leon, and The Killers.
+Their particular brand of vital, intense rock and roll has drawn comparisons to artists as varied as The Killers, The Gaslight Anthem, and The Lumineers.
 Draw your own conclusions.
 The Great Enough is not interested in self-labeling.
 They want you to decide, for yourself, what they mean to you.

 If we are to let the music speak for itself, it will tell you that these guys work hard and care deeply.
 That they are exploring the human experience in as honest a way as they are able.
 That they want to laugh with us, and rage with us; they want to feel our loneliness and our exultation; that they want to roar.
 Everything else is up to you.

 BORN released July 7.
 The album features a guest appearance by Chuck Treece of Bad Brains.
 The singles “Inexplicable” and “Bowerbirds” are in current FM rotation.
 Total YouTube views exceed 35,000, and songs from the album have been featured in radio ads.